jrjennings/SumoBot/README.md

 # SumoBot

-'''
-Description:
+## Description:

-'''
-Differential Drive Robot
+Differential Drive Robot.
 Distance sensor detects left edge of object Reflectance Sensors to detect white perimeter of dohyo Timer switches between 2 modes, "Rover Mode" where the robot randomly navigates the Dohyo and "Scanning Mode" where the robot rotates in place scanning for the opponent.